-Today’s post, titled “Lloyd Carr’s Journey Begins!” marks the twenty-second anniversary of Lloyd Carr’s first game at Michigan.
-It marks a special time in Michigan Football History for many reasons that I will elaborate on in this post.
-Carr, shown here in his first team photo, is in the white shirt in the first row, on the left.)
+Today’s post is a reprise of my first post last year titled Lloyd Carr’s Journey Begins!
+It marks the twenty-third anniversary of Lloyd Carr’s first game at Michigan.
+This was an important time in Michigan Football History for many reasons that I will elaborate on in this post.

 Remember, Lloyd Carr was named as the “interim” head coach at Michigan in May 1995 following the untimely resignation of Gary Moeller.
 Carr was confident and determined in his first press conference in May 1995.
 He advised everyone who was listening, “Don’t shed any tears for Michigan…we will be back.”
 With that, he went to work to pull his team together and get ready for the 1995 football season.